-We’re gearing up our booth for three days at Interaction 19 in Seattle, where designers, theorists, and industry leaders meet to tackle "Design in the Wild."
+We’re gearing up our booth for three days at Interaction 19 in Seattle, where designers, theorists, and industry leaders meet for "Design in the Wild."

 Interaction 19 takes place in Seattle, bringing a diverse group of interaction designers, theorists, and industry leaders together to tackle next-level design topics under the theme Design in the Wild.
 It’s the kind of event you sign on for as soon as the next one is announced – we did!
 This is our second year in a row attending, and we can’t wait for the festivities to begin.